AnthonyMichaelTDM/LLM-Stack-Hackathon-2023/README.md

    npm run preview
    ```

-If a build needs to be deployed to Vercel manually (pushing to GitHub will automatically deploy to Vercel):
+If a local build needs to be deployed to Vercel manually (remember, pushing to GitHub will automatically deploy to Vercel):

    ```bash
    cd ..